edumco/mini-docs/README.md

 2. Do not duplicate information. - [/do-not-copy](https://edumco.github.io/mini-docs/do-not-copy/)

-3. Create a document hierarchy.

-4. Use simple files.
+3. Use simple files.

-5. Use simple formating.

-6. Use text hirearchy (titles, sections...)
+4. Use hirearchy (repos, files, sections...)

-7. Break big documents in small ones.
+5. Break big documents in small ones.

-8. Make your documents accessible.

 ## Inspired by